Peer Review Process of International Journal of Economic Sciences

 Articles submitted for possible publication in International Journal of Economic Sciences are subjected to a double-blind, peer review process.

 Articles are first reviewed by editors.
 Submitted articles may be rejected without being sent out for review if the following requirements are not fully met:

 - Article is easy to read without complicated language.
 The language should be clear and grammatically correct.

 - Article fits with the aims and scope of the Journal, and it offers new knowledge and research findings.

 - Article should not have any unethical publishing or research practices.

 - Abstracts are easy to understand and provide an adequate summary of each article's contents.

-The review process is usually completed within four months.
+The review process is usually completed within two months.
 Accepted articles are usually published within six months.